OfficeDev/office-js-docs-pr.pt-br/docs/develop/develop-overview.md

 Para saber mais sobre o manifesto, confira [Manifesto XML de suplementos do Office](add-in-manifests.md).

-### <a name="interacting-with-content-in-an-office-document"></a>Interagir com o conteúdo em um documento do Office
+### <a name="interact-with-content-in-an-office-document"></a>Interagir com o conteúdo em um documento do Office

-Um suplemento do Office pode usar as APIs JavaScript para Office para interagir com o conteúdo no documento do Office no qual o documento está sendo executado.
+Um suplemento do Office pode usar as APIs JavaScript para Office para interagir com o conteúdo no documento do Office no qual o suplemento está sendo executado.

-#### <a name="accessing-the-office-javascript-api-library"></a>Acessando a biblioteca da API JavaScript do Office
+#### <a name="access-the-office-javascript-api-library"></a>Acessar a biblioteca de API JavaScript do Office

 [!include[information about accessing the Office JS API library](../includes/office-js-access-library.md)]